anahatna/Personalized-Book-Cataloging-and-Recommender-System/README.md

 allow the people using it to have an organized record of the books that they've read.
 As they record their most recent read, the user will be prompted to give the book a personal rating out of 5 stars, select the genre(s) of that book, and give a short review.
-After adding the book to their record, they will also have to option to be recommended books that they might like (based on what rating they have their most recent read)
+After adding the book to their record, they will also have to option to be recommended books that they might like (based on their highest rated genre)

 #### *Who will use this app?*